willfaught/willfaught.github.io/content/blog/2013-03-21-how-to-generate-a-random-number.md

 link: http://xkcd.com/221/
 tags:
 - funny
-title: How to generate a random number
+title: How To Generate A Random Number
 ---

 I see what he did there.